About

 Editorial Team

-Fintan Calpin (Editor) is a writer from London.
-He is studying for a doctorate in contemporary poetry & Marxian theory at King's College London, where he also teaches.
+Fintan Calpin (Consulting Editor) is finishing a doctorate in contemporary poetry & Marxian theory at King's College London, where he also teaches.
+His pamphlet Terminal City is forthcoming with Veer2.

 Supported by: